-Mountain Areas may aggregate other mountain areas.
-This is the case of Dolomiti Superski and Ortler Skiarena, which aggregate several smaller areas in South Tyrol.
-In such cases, the broader area contains, by transitivity, every Lift, Trail, and Snowpark within its contained areas.
+Mountain Areas may contain other mountain areas.
+This is the case of Dolomiti Superski and Ortler Skiarena, which contain several smaller areas in South Tyrol.
+In such cases, the broader area contains, by transitivity, every Lift and Trail within its contained areas.